Stratadox/Deserializer/README.md

 assert('BAZ!' === $foo->getBaz());
 ```

-For writing the contents of a numeric array into a collection object, use:
+For writing the contents of a numerically indexed array into a collection object,
+use:
 ```php
 <?php
 use Stratadox\Deserializer\CollectionDeserializer;